cybertraining-dsc/fa20-523-307/project/project.md

 Sentiment analysis is a key component to categorize President Trump's tweets.
 Polarity and subjectivity are the two metrics that are used to classify each tweet.
 Polarity measures the opinion or emotion expressed in a piece of text; the value is returned as a float within the range of -1.0 to 1.0.
 Subjectivity, on the other hand, reflects the feelings or beliefs in a piece of text; the value is returned as a float within the range 0.0 to 1.0 where 0.0 is very objective and 1.0 is very subjective.
 TextBlob is the library utilized for processing the tweet's polarity and subjectivity.
 The sentiment method is called along with the methods for polarity and subjectivity in their own functions.
 The returned values are added into two columns in the dataframe.

-The plot for the sentiment is a scatter plot.
+The plot used for the sentiment analysis is a scatter plot.
 This will allow for each tweet to be plotted with their respected polarity and subjectivity.
+A line plot is the best plot to used in order to easily visualize market price verses the sentiment of the tweets.
+In plotting the line for the sentiment of tweets, several issues arise.
+The first major issues is that multiple tweets are published on a given day with varying degrees of sentiment.
+The line graph will display a vertical line for all the points represented.
+One solution is to take the average of the days tweets and use this new value on the graph.

 ## 5. Preliminary Analysis and EDA